zineos/aimet/Docs/ptq_techniques/omniquant.rst

-.. _featureguide-adascale:
+.. _ptq-omniquant:

 #########
-AdaScale
+OmniQuant
 #########

 Context
 =======

-AdaScale is a PTQ technique which improves the accuracy of the quantized model by computing optimal quantization parameters for weights.
-AdaScale is based on FlexRound: https://arxiv.org/abs/2306.00317 and integrates `Learnable Weight Clipping` from OmniQuant: https://arxiv.org/abs/2308.13137.
+OmniQuant is a PTQ technique which improves the accuracy of the quantized model by computing optimal quantization parameters for weights.
+OmniQuant is based on : https://arxiv.org/abs/2308.13137.
+Omniquant comprises of 2 components `Learnable Weight Clipping (LWC)` and `Learnable Equivalent Transformation (LET)`.

-AdaScale introduces trainable parameters (gamma, beta, s2, s3) in the weight quantizers of every supported module and performs BKD (Blockwise Knowledge Distillation) by comparing quantized output of every supported block with its FP32 equivalent.
+OmniQuant introduces trainable parameter `scale` in the weight quantizers of every supported module and performs BKD (Blockwise Knowledge Distillation) by comparing quantized output of every supported block with its FP32 equivalent.
+The trainable parameter `scale` is learnt pairwise in Omniquant.

-From AdaScale perspective, a block is defined as a non-leaf module which takes in one activation input tensor and outputs one activation tensor.
-AdaScale also requires blocks to be contiguous to perform optimization.
+From OmniQuant perspective, a block is defined as a non-leaf module which takes in one activation input tensor and outputs one activation tensor.
+Omniquant also requires blocks to be contiguous to perform optimization.
 Warning: This feature is currently experimental.
+This feature is currently supported for llama3.2, Qwen2.5, Deepseek Distill for Qwen 2.5

 Workflow
 ========